Last updated: June 2, 2013

 CARDBOARD: Many corrugated cardboards contain corn in some form or fashion.
 Keep in mind things like kids’ playhouses can sometimes include, or be made entirely of, corrugated cardboard. (source: News for Corn Avoiders)

 CHARCOAL: Stick with the lump (or wood-piece) charcoal.
-The briquettes have corn and/or wheat starch in them to bind them into a uniform shape.
+The briquettes have corn, rice, potato, or wheat starch in them to bind them into a uniform shape.
+You could potentially find a manufacturer that uses non-corn starches, but they could switch suppliers at any time.
 The lump (or wood-piece) charcoal is wood and leaves less ash.

 CLOTHING / FABRIC: If a piece of clothing is touted as being eco-friendly or hypoallergenic or all-natural, that fabric could contain corn.
 Corn fabric is also being integrated into mattresses, bedding, towels, carpets, upholstery and yarn.
 Even if your fabric is certified as being 100% organic cotton, it may have been washed in a corny detergent.
 Clothing (new *and* secondhand) may have been sprayed with a anti-wrinkle agent containing cornstarch.